emacs-mirror/emacs/mps/manual/source/glossary/t.rst

             Threads are represented by values of type :c:type:`mps_thr_t`, created by calling
             :c:func:`mps_thread_reg`.
-In order for the MPS to find references on the control of the thread, the thread must be also be registered as a root by calling :c:func:`mps_root_create_reg`.
+In order for the MPS to find references on the control stack of the thread, the thread must be also be registered as a :term:`root` by calling :c:func:`mps_root_create_stack`.
 See :ref:`topic-thread`.

     threatened set